xenocrat/chyrp-markdown/README.md

 #### Select language feature traits

 In general, just adding traits with `use` is enough, however there is a conflict for parsing of the `<` character.
 This could either be a link/email enclosed in `<` and `>` or an inline HTML tag.
 In order to resolve this conflict when adding the `LinkTrait`, you need to hide the `parseInlineHtml` method of the `HtmlTrait`.

+During parsing, block identifiers added by traits are sorted and called in alphabetical order.
+This could be a problem if you create a trait to parse a block type that must be identified early.
+You can bust the alphabetical sort/call strategy with a `Priority` method matching the identify method name, returning a different string to compare.
+E.g. `identifyUl()` and `identifyUlPriority()`.

 If you use any trait that references the `$html5` property to adjust its output you also need to define this property in your flavor.